Trace Reconstruction with Language Models: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our language model-based trace reconstruction method TReconLM.
-We focus on both synthetic data and datasets from existing DNA data storage systems.
-We find that TReconLM outperforms the state-of-the-art algorithm ITR~\citep{sabary2024reconstruction} in the regimes we consider.
+In this section, we evaluate our proposed method TReconLM on both synthetic and real-world data from existing DNA data storage systems.
+We find that TReconLM outperforms the state-of-the-art ITR algorithm~\citep{sabary2024reconstruction} across all evaluated regimes.

-We measure performance using the following two metrics: \begin{itemize} \item \textbf{Levenshtein distance} $d_\mathrm{L}(\vx,\hat{\vx})$: The minimum number of edits (deletions, insertions, and substitutions) required to transform the reconstructed sequence $\hat{\vx}$ into the original sequence $\vx$, normalized by the length \( L \) of the original sequence. \item \textbf{Failure rate}: The fraction of test instances in which the reconstructed sequence $\hat{\vx}$ differs from the original sequence $\vx$.
+We measure performance using the following two metrics: \begin{itemize} \item \textbf{Levenshtein distance} $d_\mathrm{L}(\vx,\hat{\vx})$: The minimum number of edits (insertions, deletions, and substitutions) required to transform the reconstructed sequence $\hat{\vx}$ into the original sequence $\vx$, normalized by the length \( L \) of the original sequence. \item \textbf{Failure rate}: The fraction of test examples in which the reconstructed sequence $\hat{\vx}$ differs from the original sequence $\vx$.

 \end{itemize}